 News | Latest News

-Pakistan Credit Rating Agency Limited (PACRA) has maintained the long-term and short-term entity ratings of Pak Libya Holding Company (Private) Limited [PLHC] at AA- (Double A minus) and A1+ (A one plus) respectively while improving the outlook from "Stable" to "Positive".
+Pakistan Credit Rating Agency Limited (PACRA) has maintained the long-term and short-term entity ratings of Pak Libya Holding Company (Private) Limited [PLHC] at AA- (Double A minus) and A1+ (A one plus) respectively with a "Positive" outlook.

 The ratings are mainly characterized by sovereign ownership, adequate standards of governance, and relatively conservative risk appetite.
 The company’s advances book and deposit base reflected a growth YoY.
 The net-markup income witnessed a dip YoY.
 However, the recent five months of CY23 have recorded an improvement in income.
 The declining trend illustrated by NIMR is attributable to a huge contribution of markup expense (CY22: PKR 8.1bln; CY21: PKR 2.3bln) from borrowings and deposits.
 The investments portfolio was tilted toward government securities like investing in T Bills, and PIBs; enhanced tactical allocation in accordance with current market conditions.
 Non-markup income of the Company reflected a sizeable decline including realized loss on securities.
 Consequently, the bottom line got a major hit and recorded net losses of PKR 306mln.
 The Company has managed to steer out of challenges and has recorded net profits in 5MCY23.
 The company’s non-performing advances increased in CY22; need to be managed prudently.
 There has been another challenge regarding non-compliance with MCR.
 The management is confident in meeting MCR through organic profitability.
 The company’s capital adequacy sizably declined to